zimolzak/active-learning/Readme.md

 Moreover, the clinicians waited 24 hours between the first and second adjudication, to mitigate any advantage from adjudicating the same lab test twice.
 We timed how long it took to label using each tool.
 Inter-clinician agreement for each combination of tool and lab test were measured by Cohen's kappa.
-Learning curves were also plotted for each
+Learning curves were also plotted for each....

 Results
 ========

-We should have some results that relate to the inherent idea
+We should have some results that relate to the inherent idea.

 Using seven datasets that have been adjudicated by experts, we compare three algorithms: Logistic regression with an L1 penalty (LASSO), support vector machines (SVM), and random forests.

 We obtain high 10-fold cross-validation accuracy (Table __crossvaltable__):